jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 #### Outcome dependency

-If a reading sub-command is dependent on the outcome of a writing sub-command, then you have to manually indicate the execution order, so that the writing command runs before the reading command.
+If a reading sub-command is dependent on the outcome of a writing sub-command, then you might manually indicate the execution order, so that the writing command runs before the reading command.
 The indication of execution order in that case is sort of like indicating an *outcome* dependency.
 If you want the original value, you can indicate the execution order, drawing out, that the reading command should run first, which is like a negative statement of outcome dependency.

 - *Outcome dependency is exchangeable with execution order.*

 Multiple things may be dependent on the outcome of a command, which means that the writing command might have multiple next-command indications.
 That’s right.
 The dependencies could all run in parallel.
-From this dependency can be derived, that some things can be run in parallel, and some things have to run in a serial order.
+From this dependency can be derived, that some things can be run in parallel, and some things might run in a serial order.

 #### Accessing parameters’ sub-objects